WillyandFroggy/The_Theft_of_the_Rare_Blue_Seaweed/README.md

 ## Download instructions:

 ### Mobile:
-Click on each of the links above, then click the 3 dots, then click "Download".
+Click on each of the links above, then click the 3 dots, then click "Download"...
 ![Mobile download instructions](how_to_download_1.png)

 ### Desktop:
-Click "Code", then click "Download ZIP".
+Click "Code", then click "Download ZIP"...
 ![Desktop download instructions](how_to_download_2.png)